 General

-All ākonga who have successfully met the requirements of and been confirmed for a Formal Award (refer Awards, provision 7.1) are eligible to celebrate the awarding of their qualification at a Te Pūkenga graduation event.
+All ākonga who have successfully met the requirements of and been confirmed for a Formal Award (refer to Awards, provision 8.1) are eligible to celebrate the award of their qualification at a Te Pūkenga graduation event.

 Graduation Events

-Te Pūkenga graduation events are offered by all business divisions following the business division’s traditions and practices and reflecting regional identity.
+Te Pūkenga graduation events are offered across the network following local traditions and practices and reflecting regional identity.

 Graduation events may include: